Edmund-J/macDesk/README.md

 # macDesk
 SFF Hackintosh, used as my workstation at home.
-Assembled one year ago (Oct/2020).
+Assembled in Oct/2020.
 A work in progress...

 Guide used: https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#getting-started-with-opencore